Skip to Main Content

 Maidda bussá dáhttu guoli borrat muhto ii dáhto gaccaidis njuoskadit.

-(The cat likes fish too but doesn’t want to gets its claws wet; about wanting to obtain things easily, in a way a parallel to wanting to eat cherries with the big boys.
-Here obviously meant as an attack on the discussion partner for having been lazy and not having lived in line with the honor concept ‘in the sweat of your face you shall eat your bread.’
-Cannot control myself from associating this adage with a few political broilers…)
+The cat likes fish too but doesn’t want to get its claws wet; about wanting to obtain things easily, in a way a parallel to wanting to eat cherries with the big boys.
+Here obviously meant as an attack on the discussion partner for having been lazy and not having lived in line with the honor concept ‘in the sweat of thy face shalt thou eat bread.’
+Cannot control myself from associating this adage with a few political broilers…

 Don vanat dego njuoska gálbbenáhkki.